Table of Contents

 The closing water flow rate is easy to check.
 The operator can disconnect the closing water hose from the centrifuge and measure the flow rate into a 5-gallon pail.

-Higher than designated pressure causes the closing water to overflow to the opening water passage, which can have the opposite effect.
+Higher than designated pressure causes the closing water to overflow into the opening water passage, which can have the opposite effect.
 High-pressure closing water can instead cause the bowl to open because the operating slide can get pushed down, opening the closing water drain channels.

 As shown in the above drawing, the valve plugs prevent the closing water from escaping from the closing water chamber.
 Worn-out valve plugs fail to create the seal required to hold the closing water in the closing water chamber.
 Therefore it is essential to check the condition of the valve plugs if the bowl is not closing.